Michael A. Taylor Player Props: Twins vs. Yankees

 Yankees Pitching Rankings

-- The pitching staff for the Yankees has a collective 9.8 K/9, the fifth-best in MLB.
+- The Yankees pitching staff is fifth in MLB with a collective 9.8 strikeouts per nine innings.

-- The Yankees have the third-ranked team ERA among all league pitching staffs (2.72).
+- The Yankees have a 3.37 team ERA that ranks fourth across all MLB pitching staffs.

-- The Yankees surrender the second-fewest home runs in baseball (seven total, 0.6 per game).
+- Yankees pitchers combine to allow the eighth-fewest home runs in baseball (11 total, 0.8 per game).

-- The Yankees will look to Brito (2-0) in his third start this season.
+- Cortes (2-0) gets the start for the Yankees, his third of the season.

-- The right-hander last appeared on Saturday against the Baltimore Orioles, when he went five innings, allowing one earned run while giving up three hits.
+- His last appearance came in relief on Thursday when the lefty threw 2/3 innings against the Minnesota Twins while giving up hits.

 © 2023 Data Skrive.
 All rights reserved.